YouTube Vanced APK APK

 Patches and Supported Apps

-ReVanced patches are designed for specific app versions.
-Using an unsupported version is the most common cause of patch failures.
-The Manager typically indicates which versions are supported for each app.
+Patches target specific app versions, and using an unsupported version is the most common reason patching fails.
+The Manager shows which versions each app supports.

 Root vs Non-Root

-• Non-root: The patched app is installed alongside the original.
-Requires GmsCore for Google account features.
+• Non-root: the patched app installs alongside the original and needs GmsCore for Google account features.

-• Root: The patched app replaces the original through Magisk or similar tools.
-Does not require GmsCore.
+• Root: the patched app replaces the original through Magisk or similar tools.
+GmsCore is not needed.

 GmsCore (MicroG) Basics

-For non-root users, GmsCore handles Google account authentication and push notifications.
-It is the successor to what was called "MicroG" in the Vanced ecosystem.
-Without GmsCore, non-root users cannot sign in to their Google account within the patched app.
+For non-root users, GmsCore handles Google sign-in and push notifications.
+It replaced what the Vanced ecosystem called "MicroG".
+Without it, a non-root install cannot sign in to a Google account inside the patched app.

 Common Errors